 Metropolitan Branch Trail

 In 2005, the District Department of Transportation (DDOT) developed the concept plan for the 7 miles of the trail within District boundaries.
-Currently, sections of the trail from Union Station (along 2nd Street, NE,) up to Catholic University (approx. 4 miles) have been built.
+Currently, sections of the trail from Union Station (along 2nd Street, NE,) up to Catholic University (approximately 4 miles) have been built.

 For more information about the MBT, please visit metbranchtrail.com or call the DDOT Project Manager at (202) 671-2638.